jfimbett/jfimbett.github.io/about.md

 # About Juan Imbett

-I'm a Ph.D. student in Finance at Universitat Pompeu Fabra (UPF) and the Barcelona Graduate School of Economics (BGSE) in Barcelona.
+I'm a Ph.D. student in Finance at Universitat Pompeu Fabra and BGSE in Barcelona.
 I am interested in Information Disclosure, Asset Pricing, Corporate Finance, and Computational Finance.

 ### Education